sam-goodwin/eventual/docs/getting-started/1-aws-sst.md

 ## Overview of the Template

-The SST project structure contains two NPM packages:

-1. the Stacks package (for your infrastructure configuration)
-2. the Services package (for your business logic)
+This will create a new project with two npm packages: a "Stacks" package for your infrastructure configuration, and a "Services" package for your business logic.

 ### Stacks package

-The Stacks package is where you configure your infrastructure.
+The Stacks package contains a file called "MyStack.ts" which instantiates an Eventual Service and points to the entry point of the Services package.

 ```sh
 package.json